No products in the cart.

-At this program experienced trial attorneys and a sitting judge will teach you how to get it right, how to improve your skills at selecting a jury and how to avoid classic mistakes.
+During this program, experienced trial attorneys and a sitting judge will teach you how to get it right, how to improve your skills at selecting a jury and how to avoid classic mistakes.
 They will walk you through the mechanics and rules, provide advice and strategies, update you on governing case law, and help you navigate the latest issues related to jury selection.

-Faculty will also hold a mock jury selection session to give you an example of what works and what can hurt your case – all of the things you’ll learn this day.
+Our faculty also held a mock jury selection session to give you an example of what works and what can hurt your case – all of the things you’ll learn this day.

-Click on our Agenda tab for our detailed agenda.
+Click on our Agenda tab for more information about the program.

 What You Will Learn

 Overview of Jury Selection

 - Is it jury selection or jury de-selection?